takenet/blip-chat-android/README.md

 BlipClient.openBlipThread(context, "your-chatbot-identifier");
 ```

-For instance, imagine that you want establish a new conversation between your customer and your chatbot, when your MainActivity is loaded.
+For instance, imagine that you want to establish a new conversation between your customer and your chatbot, when your MainActivity is loaded.

 ```java
 public class MainActivity extends AppCompatActivity {